BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/functions/calculate_partition_function.rst

     >>> from epitopsy.functions.calculate_partition_function import calculate_interaction_energy
     >>> m = 0.65 # mesh size = grid resolution
     >>> calculate_interaction_energy(pdb_path = "sonic.pdb", # your pdb file
-    ...     ligand_path = "lig.pqr",     # you must provide a mol2 file as well!
+    ...     ligand_path = "lig.pqr",
     ...     mesh_size = [m,m,m],         # your grid resolution
     ...     number_of_rotations = 150,   # 150 is sufficient
-    ...     extend = None,               # extension in every direction (in Angstroms) ...     use_pdb2pqr = True,          # if False, please provide a file "sonic.pqr"
-    ...     center_pdb=True,             # centers the pdb to (0,0,0), set to True if use_pdb2pqr is True, False otherwise ...     box_type=["esp","vdw"],      # always use at least ["esp","vdw"], others can be added
-    ...     cubic_box = True,            # cubic boxes are memory-consuming
+    ...     extend = None,               # extension in every direction (in Angstroms) ...     use_pdb2pqr = True,          # if False, please provide a PQR file of your protein ...     center_pdb=True,             # centers the pdb to (0,0,0), set to True if use_pdb2pqr is True, False otherwise ...     box_type=["esp","vdw"],      # always use at least ["esp","vdw"], others can be added ...     cubic_box = True,            # cubic boxes are memory-consuming